xSerpentineX/BubbleBoiBot/README.md

 2. When installing Python 3.7.4, check the, "Install to PATH", checkbox then click, "Custom installation".
 Check every box and leave the default save location as default (Do not click browse!)

 3. Download the bot at the releases tab: https://github.com/TheLoveableBananaNoodle/BubbleBoiBot/releases.
-If you don't do this, GitHub will convert the ANSI to UTF-8 and it will cause the .bat GUI to look as though it has been corrupted.

 4. Do `windows + s` and type in the search, "Windows power shell".
 Right click it and then click, "Run as administrator."